 Finally, N-acetylcysteine (NAC) can help the liver to produce glutathione, the body’s most important disease-fighting and immune-boosting antioxidant.
 It can also help to protect from liver damage, and is the treatment of choice in hospitals to treat acetaminophen-induced liver failure.
 NAC, which is made from cysteine, doesn’t occur naturally in food – but may be taken as a supplement.

-Keep in mind, before adding any of these liver-nourishing supplements to your daily health routine, check with your integrative physician to determine what’s best for you.
+Keep in mind, before adding any of these liver-nourishing supplements to your daily health routine, check with your integrative physician or health coach to determine what’s best for you.

 Protect liver and immune health through natural techniques

 You can support a healthy liver by eating an organic diet, free of preservatives, GMOs, highly processed foods, refined sugar and trans fats.
 And, don’t forget to load up on the cruciferous vegetables, such as Brussels sprouts and broccoli.